 Borrowdale Gates Hotel

-If you wish to relax and enjoy some of the finest fell views and walking available in the Lakes, treat yourself to a stay at Borrowdale Gates.
-This privately owned country house hotel boasts open log fires along with award-winning Lakeland cuisine.
-Warm, comfortable bedrooms are un-air-conditioned, feature WiFi, and are decorated in a contemporary style.
+If you wish to relax and enjoy some of the finest fell views and walking available in the Lakes, treat yourself to a stay at this privately-owned country-house hotel.
+Enjoy open log fires and award-winning Lakeland cuisine at the hotel’s restaurant.
+Comfortable bedrooms are naturally cooled without air conditioning and are decorated in a contemporary style.
 This hotel is a hidden gem located on the edge of the hamlet of Grange-in-Borrowdale.

 The Burgoyne Hotel